Liver Repair: How to Physically Heal from Alcohol Abuse

 - Eat foods high in fat or loaded with grease

-- Eat a lot of processed sugar
+- Eat a lot of processed sugar or salt

 - Drink soda